jedisct1/minisign/README.md

 For faster execution at the cost of larger binary size, you can replace `ReleaseSmall` with `ReleaseFast` in any of the above commands.

-### Building with cmake and gcc or clang
+### Building with CMake and GCC or Clang

 **Dependencies:**

 - [libsodium](https://libsodium.org/) (required)
-- cmake
+- CMake
 - pkg-config
-- gcc or clang
+- GCC or Clang

 **Compilation:**